Updated December 2022 to make sure all accommodations, distilleries, and restaurants were still open and accurate.

-For the last five years, I’ve been a huge fan of Islay scotch.
+For the last decade, I’ve been a huge fan of Islay scotch.

 Like, the “I’m not an alcoholic, but if you look at my whiskey shelf at home you’d think I was” kind of fan.

 And ever since I first fell in love with a Laphroaig 10 year old, I knew one day I would have to make the pilgrimage to the small island of Islay off the western coast of Scotland, to experience all of the distilleries for myself.

 I wrote this post to help those who were looking to plan their own trip to Islay, and help you figure out how to get the most out of your time on the island.

 Before we go any further, let’s answer the biggest question most people have: how do you pronounce Islay?

 Like you know the hot red-headed girl from the movie wedding crashers?
 Here name is Isla Fischer.